akucinskii/movie-app/README.md

 Made using http://www.omdbapi.com API made by Brian Fritz licensed under CC BY-NC 4.0.
 [License](https://creativecommons.org/licenses/by-nc/4.0/)
 No changes to API were made.

+Movie posters come from OMDBapi.
+Captain Jack Sparrow image is made by Sergey Semin and comes from Unsplash.com